Dolby Institute Fellowship

-Hunt for the Wilderpeople, written and directed by renowned New Zealand filmmaker Taika Waititi, received one of this year's Dolby Family Sound Fellowship grants in support of its launch at the 2016 Sundance Film Festival.
+Hunt for the Wilderpeople, written and directed by renowned New Zealand filmmaker Taika Waititi, received one of the year's Dolby Institute Fellowship grants in support of its launch at the 2016 Sundance Film Festival.

-"Wilderpeople was exactly the kind of film we look to support with this grant," explained Dolby® Institute Director Glenn Kiser.
+"Wilderpeople was exactly the kind of film we look to support with this grant," explained Dolby Institute director Glenn Kiser.
 "A brilliant filmmaker making a fresh and inventive film with the potential for very creative sound work, but needing some support to execute at the level of his or her vision."
-The Dolby Institute grant allowed the film's sound and music teams, working at Park Road Post in Wellington, New Zealand, the time and resources to enhance the sound design and finish the film in Dolby Atmos®.
+The Dolby Institute Fellowship allowed the film's sound and music teams, working at Park Road Post in Wellington, New Zealand, the time and resources to enhance the sound design and finish the film in Dolby Atmos®.